roman-yagodin/csexec/README.md

 Use `-t` switch to run script in terminal emulator window.
-Consider add `Console.ReadKey ()` to the end of the program to pause script before quit.
+Consider add `Console.ReadKey ()` to the end of the program to pause script before it quits.

 ```C#
 #!/usr/bin/csexec -t